solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

 1. Prioritization_fee is proportionally insignificant to base fee;
-2. Therefore, some payers set priority even there is no contention, potentially leaves other users at a disadvantage;
+2. Therefore, some payers set priority even there is no contention, potentially distorts local fee market, leaves other users at a disadvantage;
 3. Little consideration was given to compute_unit_limit when setting priority;
 These are being documented in https://github.com/solana-labs/solana/issues/31755.

-To encourage prioritization fee to be used as intended as congestion control tool, it propose to regulate `compute_unit_price` by rounding down to its nearest lamports.
-The effect is user should set `compute_unit_price` in increment of 1_000_000 microlamports.
-Transaction has less then 1_000_000 `compute_unit_price` will have no priority nor be charged a priority fee.
+To encourage prioritization fee to be used as intended as congestion control tool, it propose to regulate `compute_unit_price` by rounding down to its nearest 1_000 microlamports.
+The effect is user should set `compute_unit_price` in increment of 1_000 microlamports.
+Transaction has less then 1_000 `compute_unit_price` will have no priority nor be charged a priority fee.

 ## Alternatives Considered